TZstatsADS/Spring2019-Proj4-group11/README.md

 * Created Power Point slide and presented the project in class

 _Xia, Mengran mx2205_
-* Wrote the codes of part 3: error detection on main.rmd and wrote 3 functions.
+* Wrote the codes of part 3: error detection on main.rmd and drafted 3 functions.
 * Modified comments in part 3: detection.
 * Assited Yujie Wang on part 5: determining performance evaluation method.
 * Finalized main rmd and knit html along with Yujie Wang